thuankhangho/btl-cnpm/Tasks 1-4/README.md

   Collectors: co-ords to MCPs & vehicles
   Janitors: trolleys & assigned areas
 Current problems:
-  Back officers: scheduling & routing, loaded MCPs or not, communicate
+  Back officers: scheduling & routing, loaded MCPs or not, communicating with others
-  Collectors: loaded MCPs, communicate
+  Collectors: loaded MCPs, communicating with others
-  Janitors: communicate
+  Janitors: communicating with others
 Benefits:
   Back officers: cross-use with 1.0, ability to reuse old databases, ability to manage more MCPs
   Collectors: ease of access via language check